Scroker/EX183/README.md

 # EX183
-Some project that i create to prepare myself for the exam EX183
+Some projects I created to prepare myself for Red Hat EX183 certification